 A rich businessman had four wives.
 He loved his fourth wife the most.
 He gave her beautiful clothes to wear, gave her delicious food to eat, and he looked after her very well.
 He gave her the best of everything.

 He also loved his third wife.
-He was quite proud of her, always showed her off in front of his friends, but the rich businessman was always very anxious because he worried that she might run away with another man.
+He was quite proud of her and always showed her off in front of his friends, but the rich businessman was always very anxious because he worried that she might run away with another man.

 He also loved his second wife.
 She was always very considerate and very patient.
 In fact, she was this rich man’s confidant.
 No matter what, anytime the rich man encountered a problem, he would always look to find his second wife, and she would always help him out of trouble.